codyznash/white_paintings/index.md

 _Getting there, the 6th and 10th images aren't terrible._

 ## Round 3
-Let's try variations on the five best prompts so far, as well as the prompt that got us so close with SDXL.
+Let's try variations on the five best prompts we've seen, as well as the prompt that got us so close with SDXL.
 ![grid_3.png](images%2Fgrid_3.png)
 _The fourth and seventh images win this round._

 ## Round 4
 Let's try variations on the two best prompts from round 3.
 ![grid_4.png](images%2Fgrid_4.png)
 _The seventh image wins this round.
-The best bright image we've seen so far._
+The best bright image we've seen yet._

 When I asked ChatGPT for prompts, it was so excited it just went ahead and gave me these images instead:
 ![grid_4b.png](images%2Fgrid_4b.png)